mariam-and-cindy/predicting-programming-languages/README.md

 -------------------

 Perform statistical analysis on data collected via web-scraping of the GitHub site.
-After collecting a minimal amount of data from GitHub, including the project's Readme file, attmept to predict the language used in each project.
+After collecting a minimal amount of data from GitHub, including the project's Readme file, attempt to predict the language used in each project.